Gift wrapping: Waste

-In Britain, it is estimated that 226,800 miles of wrapping paper is thrown away annually at Christmas.
+In Britain it is estimated that 226,800 miles [CONVERT] of wrapping paper is thrown away annually at Christmas.
 In Canada, 6 million rolls of tape are used and discarded yearly for gift wrapping at Christmas.
-Some people attempt to avoid this by unwrapping gifts with care to hopefully allow the paper to be reused, while others use decorated cloth gift sacks that can be easily reused many times; both of these concepts are part of the green gifting trend that encourages recycling.
+Some people attempt to avoid wastage by unwrapping gifts with care to allow the paper to be reused, while others use decorated cloth gift sacks that can be easily reused many times; both of these concepts are part of the green gifting trend that encourages recycling.
 Many people are moving into the trend of wrapping gifts with newspaper, magazine pages, old maps, calendars and into baskets to save single use wrapping paper from ending up in the garbage.